 Low Medium High Stay up to date with COVID-19 vaccines Get tested if you have symptoms If you are at high risk for severe illness, talk to your healthcare provider about whether you need to wear a mask and take other precautions Stay up to date with COVID-19 vaccines Get tested if you have symptoms Wear a mask indoors in public Stay up to date with COVID-19 vaccines Get tested if you have symptoms Additional precautions may be needed for people at high risk for severe illness People may choose to mask at any time.
-People with symptoms, a positive test, or exposure to someone with COVID-
+People with symptoms, a positive test, or exposure to someone with COVIDother places by local or state authorities.

-People may choose to mask at any time.
-People with symptoms, a positive test, or exposure to someone with COVID 19 should wear a mask.
-Masks are recommended in indoor public transportation settings and may be required in other places by local or state authorities.
+19 should wear a mask.
+Masks are recommended in indoor public transportation settings and may be required in